 You will be assigned a specific contact person who is a member of the selection committee.
 Through this individual you will be given all necessary directions and information for the rest of the competition and selection process.
 This person is your only direct ITC line to the information you need for your journey.
+You might be contacted by committee members who will not be at the in-person interviews but will want to talk to you.
 Please do not contact the education director or other committee members unless you are directed to do so by your immediate contact person or in case of an emergency.
 Your interview officially begins once your contact with us begins.

-Finalists will be required to travel to Alaska before the interview process which will be during the days of and prior to the start of the teacher conference to complete the application process.
-The process includes interviews, observations, the 'challenge', tasks, conference presentations, opportunities to volunteer at the race, and participation in a variety of activities/events.
+Finalists will be required to travel to Alaska for the interview process which will be prior to and during the days of the educators conference.
+The process includes interviews, observations, the 'challenge', tasks, conference presentations, opportunities to volunteer at the race, and participation in a variety of activities and events.

 Make travel arrangements as quickly as possible and notify the contact person that is assigned to communicate with you of all of your travel arrangements and contact numbers.
-Plan to arrive on the Saturday before the personal interview to allow for flight delays and to ensure that you are prepared.
+Plan to arrive on the Saturday before the personal interview to allow for flight delays and to ensure that you are prepared and well rested.